Understanding and Estimating the Execution Time of Quantum Circuits: Introduction

-Despite the crucial need for reliable execution time predictions for quantum programs, current research in this area remains sparse.
-The IBM Quantum Platform's provided estimates carry substantial inaccuracies, failing to meet the demands of practitioners and researchers in the quantum computing field adequately.
+Despite the crucial need for reliable execution time predictions for quantum circuits, current research in this area remains sparse.
+Based on our experience of using the IBM Quantum Platform, its provided execution time estimate is often inaccurate (more details are discussed in Section~\ref{sec:result}), failing to meet the demands of practitioners and researchers in the quantum computing field adequately.
 There are existing studies on estimating the execution time of classical programs~\cite{huang2010predicting, kwon2014mantis, meng2016nonlinear, bielecki2023estimation}.
-For instance, Huang et al.~\cite{huang2010predicting} collected a set of program execution features of a classical program, such as \textit{loop counts} (the number of times a particular loop executed) and \textit{branch counts} (the number of times a particular conditional branch executed), and build polynomial regression models to predict its execution time.
+For instance, \citet{huang2010predicting} collected a set of program execution features of a classical program, such as \textit{loop counts} (the number of times a particular loop executed) and \textit{branch counts} (the number of times a particular conditional branch executed), and build polynomial regression models to predict its execution time.
 This method achieved an accuracy of over 93\% in predicting the execution time for the programs they tested.
 However, these approaches for classical programs do not apply to quantum programs, for three reasons: 1) quantum programs and classical programs are different in nature: classical programs describe the \textit{execution flows} of code statements, whereas quantum programs describe the \textit{structure} of a quantum circuit; 2) most approaches~\cite{huang2010predicting, kwon2014mantis, meng2016nonlinear} require tracing runtime information from the subject programs to collect features for model training or inference, whereas tracing quantum programs is not possible, at least for now, due to the famous no-cloning theorem~\cite{wootters1982single}; 3) these approaches build a model for each program~\cite{huang2010predicting, kwon2014mantis, bielecki2023estimation} or similar programs~\cite{meng2016nonlinear} as different programs have very different features (e.g., different loops or branches), but it is too expensive to collect sufficient training data for each quantum program or similar ones, as quantum computing resources are rather limited.